IISH/rusrep/service/README.md

         }
 }
 </pre>
-Returns ist of topics.
+API output is a list of topics.
 Variables are:
 - topic_id
 - datatype
 - topic_name